 Learn, Network, and Gain 340B Experience

-Distinguish yourself in the job market by completing a hands-on rotation at Apexus’ corporate office in Irving, Texas, where you will gain a complete understanding of the 340B Program.
-You will connect directly with senior leadership throughout the rotation, learning the roles and perspectives of safety-net providers, drug manufacturers, pharmacy wholesalers, advocacy organizations, and other 340B stakeholders.
+Residents can distinguish themselves in the job market by completing a PGY2 hands-on rotation at Apexus’ corporate office in Irving, Texas, where they will gain an in-depth understanding of the 340B Program.
+They will connect directly with senior leadership throughout the rotation, learning the roles and perspectives of safety-net providers, drug manufacturers, pharmacy wholesalers, advocacy organizations, and other 340B stakeholders.

 A four-week Apexus rotation provides the opportunity to: